NikNakk/forestmodel/cran-comments.md

 ezcox
 metawho

 All were tested using the `revdepcheck` package.
+Sorry for previous failed submit - I had failed to put revdep in .Rbuildignore.